cosmos/cosmos-sdk/docs/architecture/adr-040-add-support-for-wasm-light-clients.md

 `/x/ibc/light-clients/`.

-Adding support for new light client or update an existing light client in the event of security issue or consensus update is multi-step process:
+Adding support for new light client or update an existing light client in the event of security issue or consensus update is multi-step process which is both time consuming and error prone:

-1. Light client integration with SDK: IBC light clients are defined as part of the codebase and are implemented as submodules under `/x/ibc/light-clients/`.
-To add support for new light client or update an existing light client in the event of security issue or consensus update, we need to modify the codebase and integrate it in numerous places.
+1. To add support for new light client or update an existing light client in the event of security issue or consensus update, we need to modify the codebase and integrate it in numerous places.

 2. Governance voting: Adding new light client implementations require governance support and is expensive: This is